frostedechoes/canneddragons/Drafts/The Creator Of Mastodon Is Running On Fumes.md

 ---
 tags: tech
+summary: Mastodon is not quite ready for the sudden influx of new users.
 ---

 # The Creator Of Mastodon Is Running On Fumes

 ![Mastodon logo](/_Resources/mastodon.jpg)

-The creator of Mastodon, Eugen Rochko, [speaks to Wired magazine's Will Knight](https://www.wired.com/story/the-man-behind-mastodon-eugen-rochko-built-it-for-this-moment/) about what it has been like since Elon Musk took over Twitter and the federated service became flooded with new users.
+**The creator of Mastodon**, Eugen Rochko, [speaks to Wired magazine's Will Knight](https://www.wired.com/story/the-man-behind-mastodon-eugen-rochko-built-it-for-this-moment/) about what it has been like since Elon Musk took over Twitter and the federated service became flooded with new users.

 > People probably want to hear that it's been great—all this growth and success—but I would prefer to be watching from the sidelines.
 There is more work, there are more fires to put out.
 It's incredibly stressful.
 I’m pulling 14-hour workdays, sleeping very little, and eating very little.